Utah War: Overview

 In 1857–1858, President James Buchanan sent U.S. forces to the Utah Territory in what became known as the Utah Expedition.
-The members of the Church of Jesus Christ of Latter-day Saints (LDS Church), known as Mormons or Latter-day Saints, were fearful that the large U.S. military force had been sent to annihilate them and having faced persecution in other areas, made preparations for defense.
+Members of the Church of Jesus Christ of Latter-day Saints (LDS Church), also known as Mormons or Latter-day Saints, fearful that the large U.S. military force had been sent to annihilate them and having faced persecution in other areas, made preparations for defense.
 Though bloodshed was to be avoided, and the U.S. government also hoped that its purpose might be attained without the loss of life, both sides prepared for war.
-The Mormons manufactured or repaired firearms, turned scythes into bayonets, and burnished and sharpened long-unused sabres.
+The Mormons manufactured or repaired firearms, prepared war scythes, and burnished and sharpened long-unused sabers.

 Rather than engaging the Army directly, the Mormon strategy was one of hindering and weakening them.
 Daniel H. Wells, Lieutenant-General of the Nauvoo Legion, instructed Major Joseph Taylor:

 On ascertaining the locality or route of the troops, proceed at once to annoy them in every possible way.
 Use every exertion to stampede their animals and set fire to their trains.
 Burn the whole country before them and on their flanks.
 Keep them from sleeping by night surprises; blockade the road by felling trees or destroying the river fords where you can.
 Watch for opportunities to set fire to the grass on their windward so as, if possible, to envelop their trains.
 Leave no grass before them that can be burned.
 Keep your men concealed as much as possible, and guard against surprise.

-The Mormons blocked the army's entrance into the Salt Lake Valley, and weakened the U.S. Army by hindering them from receiving provisions.
+The Mormons blocked the army's entrance into the Salt Lake Valley, and weakened the U.S. Army by hindering their receiving of provisions.

 The confrontation between the Mormon militia, called the Nauvoo Legion, and the U.S. Army involved some destruction of property and a few brief skirmishes in what is today southwestern Wyoming, but no battles occurred between the contending military forces.